cncoulter/Graph_Paper/fork.md

 ---

+# Customize Bootstrap and CSS

+For reference, here is how Bootstrap was integrated into Jekyll/Graph Paper:

+* The Bootstrap v4.5.0 [source files](https://getbootstrap.com/docs/4.5/getting-started/download/#source-files) were downloaded
+* `bootstrap-4.5.0/scss/*` were copied to `Graph_Paper/css/bootstrap/`
+* `Graph_Paper/css/main.scss` imports `Graph_Paper/css/bootstrap/bootstrap.scss`
+* The footer of each page in Graph Paper links to jQuery, Popper.js, and Bootstrap [JavaScript plugins](https://getbootstrap.com/docs/4.5/getting-started/introduction/#js)

+This setup allows you to customize Bootstrap CSS, although it does not allow you to customize Bootstrap JavaScript.

+If you want to customize Bootstrap variables, you can make changes in `Graph_Paper/css/custom/_variables.scss` that will override Bootstrap defaults.

+If you want to add your own custom CSS rules or classes, make changes to `css/main.scss`.

+---

 # Multiple Authors

 Graph Paper is designed to support [multiple authors]({{ site.baseurl }}/people/).
 Once you set up a new author, it's easy to mark them as a post's author and have their bio automatically included below the post.
 Graph Paper will also display links to an author's website, email, and social media profiles, and you can also set up an personal [Atom feed](https://en.wikipedia.org/wiki/Atom_(Web_standard)) for each author that shares their posts.
 Additionally, each author gets [their own page]({{ site.baseurl }}/people/Lorri-Ipsum) which displays their bio, links, photo, and posts.